 Rocky intertidal shorelines are areas of highly diverse marine life.
 Unlike the homogeneous environments found on sand or mud flats, the cracks and crevices of rocky intertidal shores provide a wealth of different microhabitats that attract a wide variety of species.
-These microhabitats can be further diversified by numerous physical variables, including salinity, temperature, and tides, but the principle factor that characterises rocky intertidal communities is wave exposure.
+These microhabitats can be further diversified by numerous physical variables, including salinity, temperature, and tides, but the principal factor that characterises rocky intertidal communities is wave exposure.
 The different animals and plants that live on the rocky intertidal, some of which are at their geographical limits of their distribution in Shetland, have evolved to survive in highly stressful and variable conditions.

-Shorelines can range from extremely exposed, as found on the western, Atlantic-facing coast of mainland Shetland (e.g., Eshaness and Sumburgh Head), to largely sheltered, such as the voes found on the eastern mainland coast (e.g., Dury voe and Dales voe).
+Shorelines can range from extremely exposed, as found on the western, Atlantic-facing coast of mainland Shetland (e.g., Eshaness and Sumburgh Head), to largely sheltered, such as the voes found on the eastern mainland coast (e.g., Dury voe

+Overall Assessment Intertidal Rock and Supported Habitats and Species and Dales voe).
 On sheltered shorelines, marine communities can be dominated by large brown algae that can cover the rock surface and prevent other organisms from attaching to the surface below.
-However, on more exposed, high-energy shorelines, larger plants are too fragile to survive and there tend to be smaller red algae and sessile animals, such as barnacles and limpets that can withstand the more extreme conditions.
+However, on more exposed, high-energy shorelines, larger plants are too fragile to survive and there tend to be smaller red algae and sessile animals, such as